dynatrace-oss/opentelemetry-metric-js/README.md

 automatically added to each metric as dimensions.
 The default metric API endpoint exposed by the OneAgent is `http://localhost:14499/metrics/ingest`.
+If no Dynatrace API endpoint is set, the default exporter endpoint will be the OneAgent endpoint, and this option will be set automatically.

 #### Dynatrace API Token